1:1 Frequently Asked Questions

 What happens if the device is damaged or needs repaired?
 All Chromebooks have a 1 year warranty for defects and failures only.
 During the warranty period we ask that any student experiencing an issue with their Chromebooks report it immediately.
 There will be no cost to the student during the warranty period for parts covered under the warranty.
 After the warranty or insurance expires, any parts needed for repair will be the responsibility of the student.
 Labor costs will be the responsibility of the District.
 Should a Chromebook be lost or stolen it will be the responsibility of the student to replace under the direction of the District.
 Any Chromebook abused or intentionally damaged will be repaired at the expense of the student.
 The cost of replacements parts are listed below.
 Please note that part prices are subject to change based on availablility.
 If a part is unavailable from the manufacturer the District will make every effort to find quality parts at the most reasonable cost.

 This covers Accidental Damage such as Cracked Screens, Liquid Spills, Fire/Flood Damage, Natural Disasters, Power Surge Due to Lightning.
 It also covers Vandalism, Mechanical Failure and Mechanical Defect.
 It does not cover intentional damage by the student to their own device nor does it cover lost or stolen devices.
-Please read this flyer for more details.
+For Class of 2024-2026, please read this flyer for more details.

 Can I use my own case?